kaltura/kaltura-player-js/docs/user-preferences.md

 # User Preferences
 User preferences are actions that triggered by the user and produced a configurable value which saved in the browser's local storage.
 The player uses those values to enable users keep their last choices when played media.
-<br><br>For example, if the last played media was muted, the next media will begin muted also, even if the user refreshed the page.
+<br>For example, if the last played media was muted, the next media will begin muted also, even if the user refreshed the page.

-### Saved Values as User Preferences
+## Saved Values as User Preferences
 * Muted
 * Volume
 * Audio Language Track
 * Text Language Track
 * Captions Text Style

-### Workflow
+## Workflow
 Upon instantiation of the player, accordingly to the saved values found in the local storage, a partial configuration is created internally by the `StorageManager` and supplied to the player.
 <br>The structure of this configuration is as bellow:
 ```js